The Lockman-SpReSO project. Description, target selection, observations and preliminary results

 As a starting point, we used the data from the DR1 of the PEP survey \cite{Lutz2011} to select the FIR objects.
+The PEP programme is a \textit{Herschel} guaranteed time extragalactic survey focused on deep PACS \citep{Poglitsch2010} 70, 100, and 160 $\mathrm{\mu m}$ observations of blank fields and lensing clusters.
+One of them is the LH field, of which complementary observations were made within the HerMES survey \citep{Oliver2010} using the \textit{Herschel}/SPIRE \citep{Griffin2010} photometer and its channels at 250, 350, and 500 $\mathrm{\mu m}$.

-In particular, we adopted the catalogue based on the 24 $\mathrm{\mu m}$ priors from \textit{Spitzer}/MIPS, which includes the positions and fluxes as measured by \cite{Egami2008} and the \textit{Herschel}/PACS fluxes detected at these positions at 100 and 160 $\mathrm{\mu m}$.
+For the purposes of our study, we adopted the catalogue based on the 24 $\mathrm{\mu m}$ priors from \textit{Spitzer}/MIPS, which includes the positions and fluxes as measured by \cite{Egami2008}, and the \textit{Herschel}/PACS photometer fluxes detected by the PEP project at these positions at 100 and 160 $\mathrm{\mu m}$.
 This information is also available in the published PEP DR1 data.

-After applying the constraint imposed by the coordinates and discarding MIPS sources with no fluxes at 100 and 160 $\mu$m, 1181 sources in total were obtained as the FIR catalogue (hereafter PEP-catalogue).
+After applying the constraint imposed by the coordinates and discarding MIPS sources with no fluxes at 100 and 160 $\mu$m, 1181 sources in total were obtained for the FIR catalogue (hereafter PEP-catalogue).